6 ideas to help children benefit from Lent

 You can check out their weekly schedule here: https://cycnow.com/weekly-schedule/

-I pray that we all experience spiritual growth as a family this Lenten season and may it bring you abundant blessings.
+I pray that we all experience spiritual growth this Lenten season and may it bring you abundant blessings.

 Other articles you might enjoy: The moment I experienced terror

 Like this post?
 Please share it: